 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with accounting principles generally accepted in the United States.
 Because of its inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
 Management has assessed the effectiveness of our internal control over financial reporting as of August 31, 2013.
 In making its assessment, management has utilized the criteria set forth by the Committee of Sponsoring Organizations ("COSO") of the Treadway Commission in Internal Control-Integrated Framework (1992 Framework).
-Management concluded that based on its assessment, our internal control over financial reporting as of August 31, 2013 has been audited by Ernst & Young LLP, and a copy of its attestation report is included below.
+Management concluded that based on its assessment, our internal control over financial reporting was effective as of August 31, 2013.
+The effectiveness of our internal control over financial control over financial reporting as of August 31, 2013.
+The effectiveness of our internal control over financial control over financial reporting as of August 31, 2013 has been audited by Ernst & Young LLP, and a copy of its attestation report is included below.